candicexxx-droid/PIC16B---GAN-Project-/README.md

 <br>

 ![GIF](images/gan.gif) <br />
-Training Process from epoch 5 to epoch 500.
+The gif above shows our training process from epoch 5 to epoch 500.
+We could see that the resulting images change from random noises to clear images of cats.
+Around epoch 15, our images start to capture cats' features on eyes.
+Around epoch 100, we could easily identify that the resulting images are cats.

 ## Model Evaluation - FID Score
 To evaluate our GAN model, we applies the Frechet Inception Distance (FID).
 FID